wpodlaski/funcapprox-with-lowrank-EI-spikes/README.md

 - The folder `figure_generation_code` contains a set of python scripts to generate each figure of the paper.
 - The folder `net_sim_code` contains some python functions used to simulate the spiking networks in the figures.
+- The folder `tutorial_code` contains a notebook demonstrating function approximation in the rank-2 E-I network.